Superman Returns (video game): Gameplay

 In the game, the player is challenged to be creative with Superman's powers.
-To stop a burning building, for example, Superman could use his freeze breath and risk not being able to save all of the civilian casualties in time, or alternatively, he could pick up a fire truck and station it at a more convenient level (i.e. on top of a building adjacent to the burning one) for a faster extinguishing effect.
+To stop a burning building, for example, Superman could use his freeze breath and risk not being able to save all of the civilian casualties in time, or he could pick up a fire truck and station it at a more convenient level (i.e., on top of a building adjacent to the burning one) for a faster extinguishing effect.

 Amongst the various unlockables, there are alternate costumes (a 'Pod Suit' and 'Golden Age Suit' are featured in addition to the suit from the film).
-These costumes will be accessed from the 'Fortress of Solitude' (the menu screen).
-A 'Bizarro' mode is also featured where the player must destroy as much as they are told to in a limited time.
-There is also an unlockable 'Bizarro rampage' mode that will allow the player to cause havoc as Bizarro for an unlimited amount of time.
-This mode is accessible by using a cheat code found on the Superman Returns DVD.
+These costumes are accessed from the 'Fortress of Solitude' (the menu screen).
+A 'Bizarro' mode is also featured, where the player must destroy as much as they are told to in a limited time.
+There is also an unlockable 'Bizarro Rampage' mode that allows the player to cause havoc as Bizarro for an unlimited amount of time.
+This mode is accessible via a cheat code on the Superman Returns DVD.

-Superman's famed x-ray vision is used automatically when Superman picks-up an object.
-The object is made transparent to the player so it will not obstruct the player's point of view during gameplay.
+Superman's famed x-ray vision is used automatically when Superman picks up an object.
+The object is made transparent to the player so it does not obstruct the player's view during gameplay.